opulencephp/Opulence/application/rdev/models/configs/README.md

 ```

 ## Config Readers
 *Config readers* allow you to read configs from files or from input to a method.
 They read configs and save them to the config class of your choice, or `RDev\Models\Configs\Config` by default.
 If you want to use your own config class, just implement `RDev\Models\Configs\IConfig`.
-There are a few config readers already built, but you can write your own by extending `RDev\Models\Configs\Reader`.
+There are a few config readers already built in, but you can write your own by extending `RDev\Models\Configs\Reader`.

 ##### Saving to a Custom Config Class
 ```php